-El Rancho Unified School District began the 2022-2023 school year with summer teacher academy for those teachers who signed up.
+El Rancho Unified School District began the 2023-2024 school year with summer teacher academy for those teachers who signed u for professional develop of UDL training 1 or 2.
 During this time teacher were offered the opportunity to be provided with time to work in their subject areas developing pacing guides and lesson planning.
-In addition teachers were provided with an in-service on Universal Design for Learning.
-During the school year topics addressed are and will be Data analysis, English learner support and student Engagement.
-The professional development days focused on Math, language arts and science cadres which allow vertical and horizontal collaboration between teachers across the district.
+During the school year topics addressed are and will be Data analysis, PBIS, English learner support and UDL.
+Teachers also meet in district cohorts for Language arts Math, Science, and Social studies which allow vertical and horizontal collaboration between teachers across the district.
 Site based professional development at RMS is based on a staff survey which include PBIS, English Learners, data analysis and collaboration time with departments.